devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 -----

-This section serves as a list of aliases of files stored in one of the template dirs of devassistant.
-E.g. if the devassistant's template dir contains file ``foo/bar``, then you can use::
+This section serves as a list of aliases of files stored in one of the template dirs of DevAssistant.
+E.g. if the DevAssistant's template dir contains file ``foo/bar``, then you can use::

    files: